 The Caliber 324 S IRM QA LU movement from inside a ref.
 5146 Patek Philippe annual calendar watch.

-Regardless of which version of the Patek Philippe Annual Calendar reference you opt for, these watches represent a significant milestone in the brand’s long and storied history.
+Regardless of the particular Patek Philippe Annual Calendar reference, these watches represent a significant milestone in the brand’s long and storied history.
 It is not often that we see completely new inventions in modern horology.
 These complex fine timepieces by Patek clearly illustrate that you’re never too old to innovate.